tlswg/tls13-spec/draft-ietf-tls-tls13.md

 : An internal error unrelated to the peer or the correctness of the protocol (such as a memory allocation failure) makes it impossible to continue.
 This alert is always fatal.

-user_canceled
-: This handshake is being canceled for some reason unrelated to a protocol failure.
-If the user cancels an operation after the handshake is complete, just closing the connection by sending a "close_notify" is more appropriate.
-This alert should be followed by a "close_notify".
-This alert is generally a warning.

 no_renegotiation
 : Sent by the client in response to a HelloRequest or by the server